Linweichih/stock_tracking/README.md

-#learn to track the stock info
+# Learn to track the stock info
-##TODO : apply to deep learning model
+* TODO : apply to deep learning model